Permanent SMP or Trichopigmentation?

 HOW IS IT PERFORMED?

 Procedure with shorter effect duration is appealing to many who are more hesitant, cautious or not yet decided over a permanent procedure.
-Tricopigmentation enables clients to get used to their new look before committing to a permanent solution.
-The truth is that many people who opted for tricopigmentation first changed their minds later on and decided for SMP.
+Trichopigmentation enables clients to get used to their new look before committing to a permanent solution.
+The truth is that many people who opted for trichopigmentation first changed their minds later on and decided for SMP.

-In terms of prices, tricopigmentation is slightly more expensive from the long-term view.
-While the initial cost for tricopigmentation is lower, the top up sessions needed make the final cost slightly higher.
+In terms of prices, trichopigmentation is slightly more expensive from the long-term view.
+While the initial cost for trichopigmentation is lower, the top up sessions needed make the final cost slightly higher.

-Whether you decide for tricopigmentation or scalp pigmentation treatment, make sure the technique is performed by a very skilled technician to achieve the most natural result.
+Whether you decide for trichopigmentation or scalp pigmentation treatment, make sure the technique is performed by a very skilled technician to achieve the most natural result.